 Meaning: Two persons have a better chance to solve a problem than one.

-Apart from the above listed most common English proverbs, here we have got some more popular proverbs for you to learn.
+Apart from the above-listed most common English proverbs, here we have some more popular proverbs that you can use for story writing.
 Check them out:

 Meaning: You shouldn’t harm a person who has harmed you, even if you think that person deserves it.